You would think that people who care deeply about the environment and eat organic food wouldn’t smoke. But that’s not always the case.

 Health Nuts Love American Spirits

 American Spirit used to set up an air conditioned tent and hand out free packs at Coachella, before giving out free cigarettes was banned.
 A 1997 report described American Spirit smokers as artists or activists, who read “hippie and intelligent/successful” magazines like the New Yorker or The Atlantic, and were likely to “hang out in Greenwich Village at a non-trendy bar” or “have friends over for dinner and drink microbrews.”
 That was in 1997, so replace Greenwich with Williamsburg, and you get the point.
-It’s telling that my boyfriend, who lives in Williamsburg, gets American Spirit direct mail once or twice a year.
-I, who have lived in Gramercy for three years, have never received a mailing.
+It’s telling that my husband used to get American Spirit direct mail once or twice a year to his apartment in Williamsburg, Brooklyn.

 A Chicago Tribune article from the same year said that health food stores were carrying American Spirit.
 A shop owner on San Francisco’s Haight Street said he has a customer who no longer spit up blood after switching to American Spirit.
 Heartwarming.

 Of course, that was back in the 90s, but it still holds true.
-A vegan blogger wrote this past December, “I see how strange it is that I espouse a healthy vegan lifestyle yet I smoke cigarettes.
+A vegan blogger wrote, “I see how strange it is that I espouse a healthy vegan lifestyle yet I smoke cigarettes.
 I tell myself that I’m AT LEAST smoking American Spirits so I’m not inhaling as many chemicals (ha), but in truth, I know what I’m doing is hurting me in the long run.
 And in the short run.”

 American Spirit packs were included in the “hipster traps” set around Brooklyn a few years back.
 And as one store clerk put it: